Mission & History

 Molly and Barb’s vision of change was realized when 42 women and men became the Founders of the Women’s Fund by generously establishing an endowment fund to support the organization.

-Over the last 15 years, the Women’s Fund has grown to award over a million dollars to 250 non-profit programs throughout the state.
+Over the last 15 years, the Women’s Fund has grown to award over one million dollars to 250 non-profit programs throughout the state.

 The New Hampshire Women’s Initiative